 This therapy involves taking oral medication on a daily basis.
 The specific medication and dosage depends on individual symptoms.

 This medication has a risk of significant side effects, so a specialist medical practitioner like a psychiatrist should monitor the child taking the medication.
 The child needs to have regular appointments with this professional, as well as regular health checks, including liver function tests.

 The cost of this therapy varies depending on the brand of drug used and the drug dose or strength.
 It also depends on whether the drug is covered by the Pharmaceutical Benefits Scheme (PBS) and whether you hold a concession card like a Health Care Card.

-Do typical antipsychotics work?
+Do typical antipsychotics work for autistic children?

 This therapy has not yet been rated.